 Someone described this movie to me as “predatory”.
 The title implies an unbalanced relationship, but it’s missing half the line: “Call my by your name and I’ll call you by mine”.
 At first, I thought the older American preyed on the younger boy, but if anything, it’s the other way around.
 Elio is one horny dude.
 A man- on- man relationship features prominently, but the film has an air of romance we can all relate to.
 We fall in love with Oliver as Elio does.
 I wish studios made more tender summer romances, gay or otherwise.

 The 2- hour 12 minute movie features gorgeous Italian countrysides and a soundtrack that blends classical standards with 3 Sufjan Stevens originals and “Love My Way” by The Psychedelic Furs.
 The characters wear lots of breezy button- downs and Sad Girl Shorts.
 Frat Oliver is a style icon.
-Timothèe Chamalet (French name, American actor) is quickly becoming an indie darling in the vein of Paul Dano.
+Timothèe Chamalet (French name, American actor) is quickly becoming this generation’s Paul Dano.
 Call My By Your Name is a fun romp in the wild that will warm up your winter.
 I did not think the ending was sad.
 This kid has the most supportive parents in the universe.
 Plus, there’s a sequel.